 Managed Instance is tailored for on-premises workloads that are planning to move to the cloud.
 It introduces a new purchasing model that provides greater flexibility in selecting the right level of resources for your workloads.
-In the on-premises world, you are probably accustomed to sizing these workloads by using physical cores.
+In the on-premises world, you are probably accustomed to sizing these workloads by using physical cores and IO bandwidth.
 The new purchasing model for Managed Instance is based upon virtual cores, or “vCores,” with additional storage and IO available separately.
 The vCore model is a simpler way to understand your compute requirements in the cloud versus what you use on-premises today.
 This new model enables you to right-size your destination environment in the cloud.

 It is important to keep your destination VNet and subnet always in accordance with managed instance VNet requirements.
 Any incompatibility can prevent you from creating new instances or using those that you already created.
 Learn more about creating new and configuring existing networks.